Scalar-induced gravitational wave from domain wall perturbation: Perturbations from DW

-We observe that the power spectrum scales as $k^{-8}$, and therefore, becomes significant at a large scale.
-It is expected that the scalar-induced GW from DW perturbations can be significantly enhanced in the late stage.
+This indicates that the power spectrum scales as \(k^{-8}\), emphasizing its significance at larger scales.
+It is anticipated that the scalar-induced GWs resulting from DW perturbations can experience substantial enhancement in the later stages of cosmic evolution.
+By employing the time-temperature relation: